foreverfl/vscode/api/advanced-topics/remote-extensions.md

 4. Run **Dev Containers: Reopen in Container** or **Codespaces: Add Dev Container Configuration Files...** and in a moment, VS Code will set up the container and connect.
 You will now be able to develop your source code from inside the container just as you would in the local case.

-5. Run `yarn install` or `npm install` in a new VS Code terminal window (`kb(workbench.action.terminal.new)`) to ensure the Linux versions Node.js native dependencies are installed.
+5. Run `yarn install` or `npm install` in a new VS Code terminal window (`` Ctrl+Shift+` ``) to ensure the Linux versions Node.js native dependencies are installed.
 You can also install other OS or runtime dependencies, but you may want to add these to `.devcontainer/Dockerfile` as well so they are available if you rebuild the container.

 6. Finally, press `kb(workbench.action.debug.start)` or use the **Run and Debug** view to launch the extension inside this same container and attach the debugger.